ksu-hmi/AI-Powered-Chronic-Disease-Management-System/ProjectRoadmap.md

 1. We could enter a section of code that prompts the user to quit after 3 failed attempts.
 This way the user does not have to be stuck in bad data.
 2. A section of code that saves patient data to a csv file.
 3. a section of code that lets the user do multiple entries in one session so the user does not have to start the program over and over again.

+#Pooja's Keypoints
+To enhance the accessibility and functionality of the AI-powered chronic disease management system, we plan to develop a mobile application for both iOS and Android platforms.
+This app will allow patients to easily track their health metrics, receive personalized health recommendations, and communicate with healthcare providers in real time.
+Additionally, we will integrate the system with popular wearable devices, such as Fitbit and Apple Watch, to collect real-time data on physical activity, heart rate, and sleep patterns, further empowering patients to manage their chronic conditions proactively.

+Future Vision

+Personalized Health Recommendations:

+Leverage AI to generate customized lifestyle, dietary, and exercise recommendations based on individual patient data.

+Blockchain for Data Integrity:

+Implement blockchain technology to ensure that patient health records are immutable and secure, promoting transparency and trust in the system.